Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/jira_INS.md

 **Authorization**

 To connect to a Jira account, Kore.ai uses OAuth 2.0 authentication.
 The user can use pre-authorized credentials provided by the developer during the configuration process or their own authorization profile during the configuration process to let the end user authorize during the conversation.
-Learn More.

  |Authorization Type                      | OAuth - System | OAuth - Custom |
  |----------------------------------------|----------------|----------------|